sonrabakarim/barlkk/_posts/2016-09-02-sketch-optimize-images-web.md

 Sketch is awesome.
 And it's an amazing tool both for designers and developers alike.
 And though it may be a bit shortsighted on my part, these days I tend to judge a designer's skill set by whether or not they use Sketch.
 If they are, I know they've been advancing their skills are passionate about their tools.
 If they aren't, I'll usually make a suggestion to check it out.

 At first blush Sketch doesn't have a clear way to export images for the Web.
-So I'm going to quickly share what I've been doing to optimize images for the Web using Sketch in this post.
+So I'm going to quickly share what I've been doing to optimize images for the Web using Sketch.

 # Avoid premature optimization